pavhofman/measurement-station/README.md

 ### No Impact of SSD on Measurement Performance
 Running full RAID1 sync on the secondary SSD located right beneath the soundcard had no measurable impact on the closed-loop noise floor of 105.1dBFS.

+### VNC Resolution
+With no monitor connected the X server starts at 1024x768.
+This resolution seems just enough for taking measurements/pictures while keeping the CPU load for VNC transmission acceptable.